wikuskina/GDS-SQL-Student-data/README.md

-# SQL Queries on the existing “studentdb” database
+# SQL Queries on the “studentdb” database
-## Data Science practice.
+## Data Science exercise
 ### Author Viktorija S 2023

 For this exercise, an existing database “studentdb” was used to run various queries.
 The database contains data about university applications in the UK from a random year, including their socio-demographic information.<br>